-Ever since having wisdom teeth extraction in a private hospital in Australia, I have my body has been addicted to Drixine or more specifically its active component called oxymetazoline.
+Ever since having wisdom teeth Boise extraction in a private hospital in Australia (use this page to find the hospital near you), I have my body has been addicted to Drixine or more specifically its active component called oxymetazoline.
 But the good news this is history thanks to the American health care.
 Here’s how to beat this nasty legal drug which is putting many with nasal breathing difficulty through hell.
 There is hope! read on.

 What is Oxymetazoline? – get to know the devil

 Oxymetazoline, or Drixine/Afrin as it is known to consumers as a rapid nasal decongestant.
 The marketing sells it to you as a “rapid 12 hour relief from nasal congestion due to colds, hay fever and flu for the whole family.”.
 Oxymetazoline is the active ingredient in Drixine/Afrin which does all the damage.
 It is also present in Vicks Sinex, Afrin (USA), Sudafed etc..

 |Starts acting in a few minutes||True.
 It’s frightening at 1st to feel a drug acting so quickly opening up your nasal canal.|

 |Reduces swelling in nasal passages||True.
 By “shrinking” the blood vessels & turbinates in your nose.
 You actually feel them shrinking and occasional pop and nose bleed.|

 |Controls excessive flow or build up of nasal secretions||Nasal secretions are good since they clean out the nose from all the mess you breath in.
 Now your nasal canal is going to be dry and open to intrusions.|